-It happened in late 2015: the phone call from Kanye West that launched the most surreal but intriguing project of my career.
+It happened in late 2015: the phone call from Kim Kardashian that launched the most surreal but intriguing project of my career.
 By the beginning of the 2016, a handful of designers including myself were actively working on Kim Kardashian’s sticker app, Kimoji, which culminated in curating over 250 assets in less than a month’s span of time.

 When Kimoji launched in early February 2016, it became the #1 Top Paid App in both iOS and Android stores, and stayed in that position for a few consecutive weeks.